-Producers should be familiar with the Companies' privacy policies.
-Customer information should only be collected, used and disclosed in accordance with consumer privacy notices and disclosure authorizations of the Companies.
+Producers must be familiar with the Companies' privacy policies.
+Customer information may only be collected, used and disclosed in accordance with consumer privacy notices and disclosure authorizations of the Companies.
 Producers must maintain or be subject to policies and procedures to protect customer information and other confidential information.
-These policies and procedures should address, as appropriate, access control, encryption and other controls appropriate to protect customer information and confidential information.
+These policies and procedures must address, as appropriate, access control, encryption and other controls appropriate to protect customer information.